The Mysterious Maria Cacao and Her Golden Ghost Ship(Mountain Goddesses of the Philippines Part 3)

 Usually these stories were formulated right after major catastrophes ravaged the country and a lot were suffering from the tragedy like when typhoons "Sendong"(Tropical Storm Washi) and "Yolanda"(Haiyan) destroyed Cagayan de Oro and Samar, Leyte, leading some people to speculate that these stories were nothing more than a way for people to cope up with their devastated lives.

+In the photo above, some people were stranded on the roofs of houses because of the flood and a "mysterious boat" has been cited floating nearby.
 According to one account, eyewitnesses thought rescuers came too early to save them from the raging storm, which was odd..only to find seconds later that the ship vanished before their eyes in seconds.
 A lot of people were dead or dying during those times so it's natural to believe in beings coming to take souls.

 The people of southern Cebu where the Maria Cacao legend comes from believe it still holds water, but sadly there is an ongoing issue on the Mananga river at present about illegal quarrying and waste pollution.